ZahidP/tasty-physics/readme.md

 Because of this (as stated by the hosts of the competition) we must do two things:

 **Check Agreement**
-   - Classifiers should agree on real and simulated data.
+   - Classifiers should agree on real (background) and simulated (signal) data.
 (This is because some data cannot be perfectly simulated and a high performance classifier can be developed by picking those features)
    - The requirement is that the classifier does not show a significant discrepancy when applied to simulated vs. real data.
 The **Kolmogorov-Smirnov test** is used to evaluate the differences between the classifier distribution.